fatfish-lab/aquarium-documentation/src/web/applications/workspaces.md

 You can also create a new view or edit an existing one.
 To edit a view click on the <span class="aq-icon">edit</span> icon.
 It will open the [view editor](./views.md).

-<$>[note]
+> [!note]
-You can create multiple view to regroup columns together.
+> You can create multiple view to regroup columns together.
 Since a view is an item, you can clone views into other workspaces.
-<$>

 ## Filters